Canadian Coast Guard: Insignias and other representations

-As a special operating agency within the Department of Fisheries and Oceans, the CCG uses generic identifiers imposed by the Federal Identity Program.
+As a special operating agency of the Government of Canada, the CCG uses generic identifiers imposed by the Federal Identity Program.
 However, the CCG is one of several federal departments and agencies (primarily those involved with law enforcement, security, or having a regulatory function) that have been granted heraldic symbols.

 The CCG badge was originally approved in 1962.
 Blue symbolizes water, white represents ice, and dolphins are considered a friend of mariners.
 The Latin motto Saluti Primum, Auxilio Semper translates as "Safety First, Service Always".

 In addition to the Coast Guard jack, distinctive flags have been approved for use by senior CCG officials, including the Honorary Chief Commissioner (the Governor General) and the Minister of Transport.
 The Canadian Coast Guard Auxiliary was granted a flag and badge by the Canadian Heraldic Authority in 2012.